Experience you can trust.

 The first is that an outright gift to your children becomes susceptible to that child’s creditors, divorced spouse, and any lawsuits your child may encounter.
 Fifty percent (50%) of all marriages end in divorce.
 Your gift may come in to play when determining your child’s marital property payments or spousal support payments.
 Additionally, if you leave a gift to your child, that child is married but has no kids, the gift you provided your child will end up with your child’s surviving spouse; it will no longer benefit the members of your family.

-Everyone has a lifetime Federal tax credit of $11,400,000 that can be used to pass assets on at death free of federal estate tax.
-Proper planning can ensure that tax credits are preserved to pass on up to $22,800,000 free of tax.
+Everyone has a lifetime Federal tax credit of $11.7 million that can be used to pass assets on at death free of federal estate tax.
+Proper planning can ensure that tax credits are preserved to pass assets free of tax.
 Some states, such as Minnesota, also have state estate taxes.
 In those states, it is important to take the same planning steps with respect to the state tax credit.
-Minnesota’s credit is $2,700,000 dollars, allowing a couple to pass on $5,400,000 dollars free of estate tax, but only with proper planning.
+Minnesota’s credit is $3 million, allowing a couple to pass on $6 million free of estate tax, but only with proper planning.

 In Minnesota, gifts made within three years of death are pulled back into the decedent’s estate to determine any applicable estate tax.
 Any gift that the decedent outlives by three years, regardless of size, is not considered for Minnesota estate tax purposes.
 Wisconsin does not presently have any state level gift tax laws.